House Republicans tee up border wall funding fight with Pelosi, calling it their 'hill to die on'

 TEXAS BORDER VISIT: REP. AUGUST PFLUGER SHARES 'HEARTBREAKING' ENCOUNTER WITH ABANDONED MIGRANT BOY, 6

 The Republican Study Committee organized a trip to the border last month with Trump where they raised alarms about the influx of migrants and drugs coming into the United States and called on President Biden to restore Trump-era immigration policies.
-The 23 House Republicans on the trip visited a portion of the border wall in Texas that was on its way to completion until the Biden Adminstration stopped its construction.
+The 23 House Republicans on the trip visited a portion of the border wall in Texas that was on its way to completion until the Biden adminstration stopped its construction.

 "Steel, paid for by taxpayers, is sitting rusting on the ground," Banks wrote of the border wall situation.
 "Federal contractors have already received taxpayer dollars and are literally being paid by the Biden administration not to build the wall."